akkefa/ml-notes/docs/algorithms/graphs.md

 #### Depth First Search
 We know that depth-first search is the process of traversing down through one branch of a tree until we get to a leaf, and then working our way back to the “trunk” of the tree.
 In other words, implementing a DFS means traversing down through the subtrees of a binary search tree.

+DFS is a recursive algorithm that starts at the root node and explores as far as possible along each branch before backtracking.

+It chooses a node and explores all of its unvisited neighbors, visiting the first neighbor that has not been explored and backtracking only when all the neighbors have been visited.
+By doing so, it explores the graph by following as deep a path from the starting node as possible before backtracking to explore other branches.
+This continues until all nodes have been explored.

 **DFS Algorithm goes ‘deep’ instead of ‘wide’**

 https://miro.medium.com/v2/resize:fit:1400/1*LUL63FWqneOfsLKqMtHKFw.gif